 Note: Depending on the packages you install and the size of your software, make sure that the disk size is large enough to accommodate the software to be installed.
-For Windows-based operating systems, it is advised to have a disk size of 32GB, as recommended by Microsoft.
-Moreover, depending on the OS profile used, and Project or MySoftware components attached to the template, the disk size may have to be larger.
+For Windows-based operating systems, it is advised to have a disk size of at least 14GB for core versions, and at least 20GB for full versions.